Key Takeaway

 Step 1: Take an Approved Language Test

 You need a valid result from an IRCC-approved English or French language test.
-For Express Entry eligibility, you must achieve at least CLB 7 in all four abilities (reading, writing, listening, and speaking) if applying under the Federal Skilled Worker Program, or CLB 7 for TEER 0 occupations under the Canadian Experience Class.
+Your language proficiency — that is, your measured language ability across reading, writing, listening, and speaking — must meet at least Canadian Language Benchmark (CLB) 7 in all four skills, whether you apply under the Federal Skilled Worker Program or under the Canadian Experience Class for TEER 0 occupations.

 Accepted English tests include IELTS General Training, CELPIP General, and PTE Core.
 For French, accepted tests include TEF Canada and TCF Canada.
 Your test results must be less than two years old when you submit your Express Entry profile.